VTScada helps you create powerful Supervisory Control and Data Acquisition (SCADA) programs.

 Visual and audible alarm indications on the current workstation are an entirely different feature and are enabled in VTScadaLIGHT.

-Be sure to read the relevant security notes before enabling Internet client connections to your application.
+Be sure to read the relevant security notes before enabling thin client connections to your application.

 VTScadaLIGHT requires a VPN for mobile access outside your network.